 Part of travel is, well, the traveling.
 Extended times in the car, train or place can get a little boring so be prepared with toys, books and snacks that your baby hasn’t seen before.
 It can be something simple from the dollar store; the novelty of a new toy will take up time and keep little one occupied.
 For a little while anyway! 🙂

-- The COVID19 pandemic remains a fluid situation.
-Check CDC Travel Recommendations to your destination before you go so you can be prepared and comfortable.
+- Research your destination – Respiratory illness is a fact of life.
+Check to your destination before you go so you can be prepared and comfortable.

-- While airlines have dropped mask mandates, it’s not a bad idea to carry masks with you to use in crowded areas.
-Of course everyone’s level of comfort with this is different but masks certainly can’t hurt to keep germs away.
+- Masks and mask mandates, have stopped but it’s not a bad idea to carry masks with you to use in crowded areas.

-- Sanitizer is another easy way to keep germs away during travel.
-Handwashing is best way to stay clean, but if you don’t have the opportunity to properly wash your hands, sanitizer is a good second option.
+- Sanitizer – Handwashing is best, but if you don’t have the opportunity to properly wash your hands, sanitizer is a good second option.